 Can you see why?
 Hint: what is P(B|A) if A and B are independent?

-Events connected with or relations
+Compound events connected with or relations

 Like in the previous section, I’m going to give the general pattern in a bottom-up fashion by starting from a single event and adding another event at each line.
 This time I’m going to use simple color coding to make the pattern more visible (and the equations more readable):